cypress-io/cypress/cypress-prioritization-and-triage.md

 - [How You Can Help](#how-you-can-help)

-## Cypress Priorities
+## The Cypress App Priorities

-Cypress is constantly looking to improve and grow our testing platform to meet the ever-growing needs of the testing world.
+The Cypress app is constantly looking to improve and grow our testing platform to meet the ever-growing needs of the testing world.
 Like any software platform, we must balance research, development, and maintenance against real-world resource constraints.
 We feel that transparency about our future plans will help us grow a stronger relationship with end users who understand that all choices involve trade-offs.

-## Cypress Roadmap
+## The Cypress App Roadmap

-Our [Cypress App Priorities](https://github.com/orgs/cypress-io/projects/13/views/1) board shows the high-level roadmap at Cypress.
+[The Cypress App Priorities](https://github.com/orgs/cypress-io/projects/13/views/1) board shows the high-level roadmap at Cypress.

 The board flows from left to right as a project moves from the ideation and feasibility phase all the way to General Availability (GA) release.